-It is important to recognize that taking care of your own emotional health, physical needs, and personal responsibilities makes you a more effective caregiver.
-Set aside time to step back from the role reversal, allow others to do the caregiving, and interact with your parent as simply a son or daughter.
-In addition, as much as possible, continue your friendships, romantic relationships, work, and whatever activities refresh you.
-Investing in yourself will give you more energy and the ability to be truly present and available for your parent.
+Taking care of your own emotional health, physical needs, and personal responsibilities makes you a better caregiver.
+Set aside time to step back from the role reversal and allow others to do the caregiving.
+This will help you interact with your parent as simply a son or daughter for a while.
+In addition, as much as possible, continue your friendships, romantic relationships, work, and whatever hobbies refresh you.
+Investing in yourself will give you more energy to be truly there for your parent.

-However, it is often difficult to maintain that sort of balance because of time limitations and the complex emotions you may experience.
+That sort of balance is often difficult to maintain because of lack of time and complex emotions.
 During this time, take advantage of resources for support and find ways to cope with stress.
 Some ideas include the following:

 - Check with your employer's human resources manager about the Family Medical Leave Act, Employee Assistance Program, and other benefits.

 - Talk with a friend, clergy member, or counselor to help you cope with your experience.